U.S. appeals court grants Apple's request to pause smartwatch import ban

 Masimo, a publicly traded company based in Irvine, Calif., told NPR previously that it viewed Apple's earlier move to pause watch sales as vindication for its alleged wrongdoing.

-Neither Apple nor Masimo immediately responded to requests for comment from NPR on Wednesday.
+Masimo did not immediately respond to a request for comment on Wednesday.

 Philip Elmer-DeWitt, a reporter and editor who has covered Apple since 1983, suggested the company might have strategically pulled some of its watches before filing its emergency request to the appeals court.